alshai/Big-BWT/readme.md

 * `make` (create the C/C++ executables)
 * `bigbwt -h` (get usage instruction)

-Note that `bigbwt` is a Python script so you need python 3.x installed.
+Note that `bigbwt` is a Python script so you need at least Python 3.4 installed.

 ## Sample usage